pixelrip/breakout/docs/devlog.md

 ## Daily Notes

+### Day 5: 2025-10-31
+- Time Worked: 5hrs
+- Continuing work on collision POC
+- POC works super well with any ball velocity (great!) but I'm inevitably going to run into problems with my moving paddles (shit!).
+Going to push ahead on the main game at this point though.
+- Hit a wall with my own math understanding but leaned on claude to get things to a working point.
+Not happy about that but in the name of progress it had to be done.
+- Paddle and ball working well and the speed it pretty incredible and the wall / platform ideas are pretty extensible.
+- I may have used half my time, but the "pinball feel" I've been going for is pretty spot on, so I'm happy.
+- Next week: Bricks!

 ### Day 4: 2025-10-30
 - Time Worked: 4hrs
 - Todays question: Fix borderline unshippable collision bugs or add the bricks?
 I may regret the choice, but given I'm likely only going to introduce more collisions (bottom of paddle, bricks, pickups) I'm going to devote today to a collision poc.
-- Began putting together proof-of-concept for "continuous collision detection" (ccd)
+- Began putting together proof-of-concept for "continuous collision detection" in poc/ccd.p8
-- WIP POC; CCD almost working; still want tit to bounce off bt bottom/sides of the paddle as well.
+- WIP on POC; CCD almost working; still want tit to bounce off bt bottom/sides of the paddle as well.

 ### Day 3: 2025-10-29